William Weatherford, Chair

 John B. Ramil

 Will Weatherford is the Managing Partner, and primarily responsible for deal sourcing, investor relations, and providing strategic guidance to Weatherford Capital.
 He served as the 84th Speaker of the Florida House of Representatives.
 He is a member of the Florida Council of 100, Florida Chamber of Commerce, and serves on numerous boards including TECO Energy, Kitson & Partners, PayIt, MBF Healthcare Partners, Jacksonville University Board of Trustees.
 Mr. Weatherford currently serves as Co-Chairman of the Super Bowl LV Host Committee.
 Weatherford earned his bachelor’s degree in international business from Jacksonville University.
 Mr. Weatherford’s Board of Trustees assignments include chair of the Governance Committee and member of the Finance Committee.
-He also serves as vice chair of the Board of Trustees.
 He is a resident of Wesley Chapel.

 Term Expires: 2026